-Rudyard Kipling wrote a book called Kim, published in 1901.
-It was also a movie in the early 1950′s starring Dean Stockwell, the older guy from Quantum Leap (when he was 15) and Errol Flynn.
+Rudyard Kipling wrote a book called ‘Kim’, published in 1901.
+It was also a movie from 1950, starring Dean Stockwell, the older guy from Quantum Leap (when he was 15) and Errol Flynn.
 I hate old movies because the acting sucks and there’s no special effects or enough stuff blowing up but this one kept my attention for the whole thing.

 The game’s simple enough and is fantastic to keep your kids busy on roadtrips or if you’re stuck in a bunker awaiting out some kind of disaster overhead.
 It’s also such a flexible game that you can pretty much play it anywhere, with anything.

 To explain, here’s a 3.5 minute video from the movie where Kim is shown how to play the game.
 If you want to skip right to the game, go to about 1:15…